wtsi-hgi/wes-qc/docs/wxs-qc_howto.md

 chr10   100204555   rs17880383  G   A   synonymous_variant
 ```

 ```shell
 python 3-variant_qc/5-annotate_ht_after_rf.py
 ```

-Add ranks to variants based on random forest score, and bin the variants based on this.
+### Group variants by ranks

+At this stage we rank all variants depending on their RF score and
+group it into 100 bins (bin 1 is the most quality variants.)

 ```shell
 python 3-variant_qc/6-rank_and_bin.py
 ```

+### Plot and analyse the results

 Create plots of the binned random forest output to use in the selection of thresholds.
 Separate thresholds are used for SNPs and indels.